Homecoming at Mycenae, exodus from Crete

 As the climate of Africa dried, becoming much drier than it is today, strips of savanna opened up in the rainforest to the south, and the Bantus moved into them, bringing their food plants along with them -- in that sense, they were then agriculturalists.
 Surprisingly, they also began to smelt iron.
 Perhaps they invented the process during their early efforts to make pottery.
 This was about the time of the beginning of the iron age in Anatolia.

-The soft iron that they could made could easily be pounded into any shape, and they started to make digging tools out of Iron, and these tools made it easier to cultivate their simple crops.
+The soft iron that they made could easily be pounded into any shape, and they started to make digging tools out of Iron, and these tools made it easier to cultivate their simple crops.
 As Africa continued to dry the Bantus continued to spread southward through Central Africa and beyond.

 As some of the Bantus were spreading southward some were migrating to the east, along the belt of oil palms that stretched across Africa, and these eastern Bantus established themselves firmly in three clusters of villages: in what is now Zambia, in western Kenya and in eastern Kenya.
 These eastern Bantus, however had no iron technology.